Search Britroyals by name, year or event

 1831 - Scotland's first passenger railway opened between Glasgow and Garnkirk.

-1832 - The Reform Act enlarges the franchise.
+1832 - The Reform Act enlarges the franchise of those eligible to vote

-1837 - Victoria succeeds her uncle, William IV
+1837 - Queen Victoria succeeds her uncle, William IV

-1843 - The Disruption in the Church of Scotland (over the issue of patronage).
+1843 - Disruption in the Church of Scotland (over the issue of patronage).
+Many leave to join the Free Church.

 1846 - Beginning of the ten-year Highland Potato Famine.